 What to include in your vacation rental welcome letter

 Now you know why you need a vacation rental welcome letter, let’s move on to what you should include.
 Good communication is key throughout the whole vacation rental experience, and a welcome letter helps you keep that promise!

-Here are six things you can think about including in your welcome letter:
+Here are eight things you can think about including in your welcome letter:

 We’re not suggesting you write a unique letter for each guest – in the high season that could be quite a feat!
-But you should always ensure to personalize your template with your incoming guests’ names.
+But you should always ensure to personalize your template.
+It can be as simple as wishing a great reunion for their family or happy birthday for their guest of honor.
 This will help them feel welcomed and assured that they have your full attention during their stay.

 Though just a small gesture of your interest in guests’ well being, a note saying you hope their journey was comfortable and pleasant will help them feel like you really care.